Aliases for PIK3R6 Gene

 Previous GeneCards Identifiers for PIK3R6 Gene

 Phosphoinositide 3-kinase gamma is a lipid kinase that produces the lipid second messenger phosphatidylinositol 3,4,5-trisphosphate.
 The kinase is composed of a catalytic subunit and one of several regulatory subunits, and is chiefly activated by G protein-coupled receptors.
 This gene encodes a regulatory subunit, and is distantly related to the phosphoinositide-3-kinase, regulatory subunit 5 gene which is located adjacent to this gene on chromosome 7.
 The orthologous protein in the mouse binds to both the catalytic subunit and to G(beta/gamma), and mediates activation of the kinase subunit downstream of G protein-coupled receptors.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2014]

 GeneCards Summary for PIK3R6 Gene

 PIK3R6 (Phosphoinositide-3-Kinase Regulatory Subunit 6) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Apelin signaling pathway and G beta-gamma signalling through PI3Kgamma.
 Gene Ontology (GO) annotations related to this gene include 1-phosphatidylinositol-3-kinase regulator activity and phosphatidylinositol-4,5-bisphosphate 3-kinase activity.
 An important paralog of this gene is PIK3R5.